 Use Case #1 (Fall 2017): Listening to community members guides planning, programing, and investment

 A health system purchased a hospital that was closing.
-Rather than assuming ‘if we build it, they will come’, the system highlighted the voice of community members by using CommunityWisdom to learn how they view their own health. health behaviors, and barriers as well as their ideas for improving health in the community and perceptions of community resources.
-Results led the health system to redirect a significant strategic investment into partnering with an existing community resource that people want to use rather than trying to build a separate resource of their own.
+Rather than assuming ‘if we build it, they will come’, the system highlighted the voice of community members by using CommunityWisdom to learn how they view their own health, health behaviors, and barriers as well as their ideas for improving health in the community and perceptions of community resources.
+Results led the health system to redirect a significant strategic investment into an existing community resource, creating a partnership that people want to use rather than trying to build a separate resource of their own.

 Use Case #2 (Spring 2018): Measuring perception and reality to align activities and drive innovation